 5. When a certain action happens in an app

-6. CRON trigger (trigger this automation at 6 am every day)
+6. CRON trigger (trigger this automation at a specific time or day)

 Row creation/update/deletion triggers

-When utilising row based triggers, it should be noted this only works for rows created through Budibase.
-If you are using an external datasource, like say Postgres or MySQL, then rows created externally within the database will not trigger automations.
+When utilising row-based triggers, it should be noted that this only works for rows created through Budibase.
+If you are using an external data source, like say Postgres or MySQL, then rows created externally within the database will not trigger automations.

 It is also possible to create custom triggers using the external Webhook - create an external application that will trigger on your required conditions, and target your Budibase Webhook!